 - Homemade Stainless Steel Cleaner

-Place a few old towel or a sheet in your bathtub to help prevent scratching the tub.
-Place your shelves on top of the towel and sprinkle Nappy-San or Sard Power Soaker over top.
+Place an old towel or a sheet in your bathtub to help prevent scratching the tub.
+Place your shelves on top of the towel and sprinkle Oxi Power Laundry Stain Remover over top.
 Fill bath with HOT water enough to cover the shelves.
-Leave for approx a few hours or overnight to help loosen the grime.
+Leave for a few hours or overnight to help loosen the grime.
 Gently scrub the shelves.

 2. Remove baked-on food on the bottom of the oven